pedr0fontoura/gtav-audio-occlusion/README.md

 # gtav-audio-occlusion

-A tool for generating GTA V custom interiors audio occlusion.
+A tool for generating Audio Occlusion for GTA V custom interiors.

+The tool reads and writes CodeWalker XML files.

+If you don't know how to use the generated files, I suggest you read Nikez's documentation about Audio Occlusion.

+Even that you can generate and customize the basics of interior audio, there is still a lot of features missing.

+If you feel comfortable, please contribute.

 ## Preview